alhurtadou/K-Centres-Python-ParallelCPU-GPU/README.md

 The following files are developed in python using a google colab notebook.

 > for PyCUDA: pip install pycuda
+> for Numba: pip install numba
+> for Cupy: pip install cupy-cuda11x

 ## Contributing
+This site presents the implementation of four distinct parallelization strategies for the K-Centres algorithm parallelized in python with differents libraries for CPU (multithreading) and GPU (Cupy, Numba and PyCUDA).
+We evaluate their performance in terms of execution time while also considering some qualitative aspects, such as the complexity of each implementation and ease of use on many-core and multi-core architectures.

 ## License